All Products

 Startup Command

-Add aliyun-bootstrap -a install && aliyun-instrument python app.py.
-This command installs the probe and starts the application with the ARMS Python probe. `app.py` is the main file configured in the image to provide the prediction service.
-You must also add `aliyun-bootstrap` to the third-party library configuration to download the probe installer from the Python Package Index (PyPI) repository.
+Add <br>aliyun-bootstrap -a install && aliyun-instrument python app.py<br>.
+This command installs the probe and starts the application using the ARMS Python probe. app.py is the main file in your image that provides the prediction service.
+The Third-party Library Configuration must include aliyun-bootstrap.

 Third-party Library Configuration

-Add aliyun-bootstrap to download the probe installer from the PyPI repository.
+Add <br>aliyun-bootstrap<br> to download the probe installer from the PyPI repository.

 image

-This topic uses an image without a built-in tracing component and the sample code as an example.
-The following table describes the key parameters for deploying a custom EAS service.
-For specific instructions, see Deploy a service in the console.
-After the service is deployed, you can perform the following operations:
+This topic demonstrates the process using an image without the built-in tracing component and the provided example code.
+The following table describes the key parameter configurations for deploying a custom EAS service.
+For detailed instructions, see Deploy a service in the console.
+After the service is deployed:

 Parameter